Multi Script

 and on release

-callback.
+callbacks.
 On the multi level, any incoming MIDI event has a unique ID which can be retrieved with $EVENT_ID

 .
 This means, $EVENT_ID

-can be a note event, a controller message, a program change command etc.
+can be a note event, a controller message, a Program Change command etc.

 This brings us to the usage of change_note()